Blogs

 wave

-In the March 8th interview, Smith expressed concern that ongoing trade disputes were boosting the Liberal Party's poll numbers.
-She stated she'd asked U.S. officials to "put things on pause" until after the election, believing that Conservative leader Pierre Poilievre would have a stronger working relationship with the Trump administration.
-This has led to accusations of attempting to manipulate the election outcome through external influence.
+So, in this March 8th interview, Smith voiced concerns that these trade disputes were actually helping the Liberal Party in the polls.
+She said she asked US officials to “put things on pause” until after the election, believing Conservative leader Pierre Poilievre would have a much better working relationship with the Trump administration.
+You can see how this could easily be interpreted as trying to sway the election with outside help.

 FAQ